DynamticS/ACCNet/README.md

 ## DATASET

-Download the Processed FACED dataset and extract all files to path : ./data/raw_EEG.
+Download the processed FACED dataset and extract all files to path: ./data/raw_EEG.

 ## Run